By Ryan Sheahen, Global Product Manager, Magnetic Sensor Products, Electronics Business Unit at Littelfuse

 Analog and digital sensors deliver long-term stability, precision and reliability.

 Motion control and industrial automation systems create numerous challenges for design engineers.
-For example, they must contend with the excessive dirt and dust found in factories settings.
+For example, they must contend with the excessive dirt and dust found in factory settings.
 In addition, conveyors and pick-and-place systems can exhibit high vibration or spikes in shock force that threaten the stability of the circuit’s sensors.
 The magnetic sensing system selected must provide exceptional durability to ensure the long-term accuracy and reliability within the application.

 During project planning, the design engineer should conduct a thorough review of the industrial application’s environmental, mechanical, electrical and magnetic parameters.
 The engineer should analyze the industrial application’s full magnetic circuit—including the sensor and the magnetic actuator.
 With all key factors in mind, the engineer may recommend a robust custom sensor to meet the industrial automation system’s unique requirements.